The first time you make money online is a glorious moment.

 Not only that, I meet amazing women who share the same vision of creating a purposeful and why-driven brand.

-I’ve been blogging for more than a decade and it was only five years ago that I knew I wanted to start making money online.
+I’ve been blogging for more than a decade and it was only a couple of years into blogging that I knew I wanted to start making money online.

-It’s taken me so long to make my first ever sale, but it only strengthens my belief that making money online is possible.
+It took me so long to make my first ever sale, but it only strengthened my belief that making money online is possible when I made my first affiliate sale.

 The first sale is only the beginning.